 A practical model that works well for B2B operators:

 - AI builder for design generation and copy drafting: Use Framer AI or Lovable to produce an initial layout and placeholder content in days, not weeks.
-This reduces design cycle time significantly.

 - Developer to customize, harden, and integrate: A front-end developer refines the design, implements the component library, and handles anything requiring code-level judgment.